-Procedure

-1. Listening - To introduce the topic

-- Tell students, Today we're talking about why people move from one place to another and some of the choices we need to make. - The listening provides context for the topic and the role play as well as practising listening for detail. - Write up the gist question on the board. - How many times did the writer's mother move house? - Read out the listening passage following the instructions.

-2. Preparation for role play - Mind map

-- Put students in pairs to talk about why they or family members have moved from one place to another. - Then they report back what they have learnt, and you build a mind map entitled Why people move to another place collaboratively on the board, either using site Mindmup or manually.
-Elicit and/or make some statements as you do so - Eg It is difficult to make friends when you move to a different place.
-It is difficult leaving your family behind when you move to a new place.
-People in small towns are friendlier than people in big cities.
-Big cities like London are expensive to live in.

-Mindmup can be accessed freely here: https://www.mindmup.com/

-Materials

-Listening text

-Mind map
+Activities for Integration (Online)

+Skills for Life - Entry 3
-3. Language focus - Using statements for giving an opinion

-- Point to the relevant part of the mind map and make or elicit statements as indicated above. - Begin with It is difficult... etc. - Review introduction phrases for giving an opinion. eg In my opinion... or I think... but explain you don't always need to use them.

-4. Supported role play

-- Refer back to listening scenario.
-The couple had a choice. - Stay in the UK or go to Italy for two years.
+3. • • Language focus - Using statements for giving an opinion Point to the relevant part of the mind map using your arrow/pointer and make or elicit statements as indicated above.
+Begin with It is difficult etc. Review introduction phrases for giving an opinion. eg In my opinion or I think but explain you don't always need to use them.
+4. • • Supported role play Refer back to listening scenario.
+The couple had a choice.
+Stay in the UK or go to Italy for two years.
 Ask students What questions could you ask to find out more?
-Elicit and board some questions. - Model and drill questions in whole class - Have Question and Comment on the board so you can prompt. - Teacher: My employer says I must choose whether to move to another country or stay here in the UK.
+Elicit and board some questions.
+Model and drill questions in whole class Have Question and Comment on the board so you can prompt, using pointer or arrow.
+Role cards Teacher: My employer says I must choose whether to move to another country or stay here in the UK.
 Indicate Question and pause.

-Hopefully a student will ask Which country / Where? or similar Respond Italy then indicate Comment.

-Student response could be That's a nice country/ that's far away.

-- Continue for two more turns.

-- Then students do this in pairs organised by odd and even numbers.
-3 minutes odds hold the card and evens ask questions and make comments and then switch.

-- Review whole class.

-5. Free role play with a different scenario (also linked to the listening)

-- This time switch it, so the evens have the card first and the odds are asking questions and making comments. - After some time, ask a couple of pars to perform their roleplay to whole class for review.
+Hopefully a student will ask Which country /Where? or similar Respond Italy then indicate Comment.
+Student response could be That's a nice country/ that's far away. • Continue for two more turns.
+Then students do this in pairs in BORs.
+Tell students to decide who is A and who is B. 3 minutes A hold the card and B questions and make comments and then switch Review whole class.
+5. • Free role play with a different scenario (also linked to the listening) This time switch it, so the evens have the card first and the odds are asking questions and making comments.
+After sometime, close BORs and return to MR. Ask a couple of pairs to perform their roleplay to whole class for review.